tubearchivist/tubearchivist/README.md

 - Maybe start with a subset of your files to import to make sure everything goes well...
 - Follow the logs to monitor progress and errors: `docker-compose logs -f tubearchivist`.

+## Backup and restore
+From the settings page you can backup your metadata into a zip file.
+The file will get stored at *cache/backup* and will contain the necessary files to restore the Elasticsearch index formated **nd-json** files as well a complete export of the index in a set of conventional **json** files.

+The restore functionality will expect the same zip file in *cache/backup* and will recreate the index from the snapshot.

+BE AWARE: This will **replace** your current index with the one from the backup file.

 ## Potential pitfalls
 ### vm.max_map_count